Pennsylvania Workers’ Compensation and Temporary Total Disability

 This type of benefit may be available for those who are unable to return to any form of employment.
 This is determined at an impairment rating evaluation (IRE).
 At that time, the doctor must determine the worker to be at least 35 percent impaired with little to no expectation for improvement.

 Workers who are deemed to have reached MMI are considered to have a permanent total disability.
 Those who are permanently and totally disabled may be eligible for a lifetime pension through workers’ compensation.

 If an employee is deemed to have a less than 35 percent impairment, they may be able to collect this type of disability benefit.
 If eligible, they will receive two-thirds of the difference between their pre-injury wages and their current earnings.

 Those who qualify for temporary total disability may receive two-thirds of their average weekly wage up to a cap set and adjusted annually by the Pennsylvania Department of Labor and Industry.
 Workers in lower wage brackets may be entitled to up to 90 percent of their average weekly wage.
 Payments may continue up to 104 weeks, at which point the employer may request an IME.

 Other Types of Workers’ Compensation Benefits

 Workers with temporary total disability may also qualify for other types of workers’ compensation benefits.
-Benefits vary by state; therefore, workers should seek the counsel of a knowledgeable Philadelphia workers’ compensation lawyer at Larry Pitt & Associates, P.C.
+Benefits vary by state; therefore, workers should seek the counsel of a knowledgeable workers’ compensation lawyer at Larry Pitt & Associates, P.C.
 In Pennsylvania, specific loss and death benefits may also be available.